-Most people will not have much use for this, but it can be useful if you want to experiment with external applications or hardware signal processing applications.
+Most people will not have much use for this, but it can be useful to experiment with external applications or hardware signal processing applications.

 Adding an External Send

-Context-click on the processor box in a channel strip (at the desired location, pre or post fader) and choose Add new External Send.
-A dialog will appear containing the standard Ardour patchbay to allow you to connect the send to the desired destination.
+Context-clicking on the processor box in a channel strip (at the desired location, pre or post fader) and choosing Add new External Send will show a dialog containing the standard Ardour patchbay to allow to connect the send to the desired destination.

 Removing an External Send

-You can remove an external send in several ways:
+An external send can be removed in several ways:

-- Position the pointer over the send and press the Del key.
+- Selecting the send (with a single left click) and pressing the Del key.

 Altering Send Levels

 Just below the send in the processor box is a small fader that can be used like all other faders in Ardour to control the gain applied to the signal delivered by the send.
-Drag it to alter the level, Shift-click to restore to unity (0dB) gain.
+Dragging it alters the level, Shift-click restores to unity (0dB) gain.

-Click the small "LED" in the send display within the processor box to turn it on and off.
+Clicking the small LED in the send display within the processor box turns it on and off.
 When turned off, silence will be delivered to the send.
 When turned on, the signal within the channel strip will be delivered.

 Editing Send Routing

-Double-clicking or Edit-clicking on the send in the processor box will redisplay the patchbay dialog that allows you full control over the routing of the send.
+Double-clicking on the send in the processor box will redisplay the patchbay dialog that gives full control over the routing of the send.